danielrmathew/prism-data-credit/README.md

 ### Executing program

 * The dataset has been removed for confidentiality, as it is proprietary data provided by Prism Data.
-* Master.ipynb contains the culmination of our finalized work.
 * For individual contributions, refer to the notebooks labeled with our respective names.

 ## Progress